Bacon and Pecan Topped Toffee

 Slices of bacon on a baking sheet.

-Simply line a baking sheet with parchment paper (but that’s optional; I just do it because I’m lazy and it limits the amount of clean up needed later) and line your bacon up very slightly overlapping.
-Put it in the oven at 425 degrees for about 20-25 minutes turning the bacon over halfway through the cooking time.
+Simply line a baking sheet with parchment paper (but that’s optional; I just do it because I’m lazy, and it limits the amount of cleanup needed later) and line the bacon up with the edges overlapping very slightly.
+Put it in the oven at 425 degrees for about 20-25 minutes, turning the bacon over halfway through the cooking time.

 Photo collage showing cooked bacon before and after crumbling.